The Executor Class

 • Automatic restarts: In case the job execution fails or is canceled, the Executor automatically resubmits and restarts the job up to a specified number of times.
 The number of restarts can be specified via the max_jobs_retries argument, the pause between restarts can be adjusted by the wait_restart argument.

-• Random Seeds for shot-based simulators: A random seeds can be specified for the PennyLane and Qiskit shot-based simulators to make the computations utilizing this Executor object reproducible.
+• Random Seeds for shot-based simulators: A random seeds can be specified for the PennyLane and Qiskit shot-based simulators / fake backends to make the computations utilizing this Executor object reproducible.
 The random seeds can be set manually by specifying the seed argument.

-• Qiskit Session handling: Automatically manages the creation and handling of Qiskit sessions.
+• Qiskit Session handling: Automatically manages the creation and handling of Qiskit IBM Runtime sessions.
 If Sessions are time out, the Executor automatically creates a new session and re-executes the job.
+Note that a manual closing of the session is reuqired when running in jupyter notebook, since otherwise unncessary runtime on the IBM Quantum Machines might be a consequence.

 Initialization of the Executor class